Local Travel to Clinical Placements

 Students are responsible for finding their own housing (some options include extended family, friends, local universities, churches, hostels, or apartment rentals).
 Housing incidentals (utilities, groceries, etc.) are not eligible for funding, even if you receive free/low-cost housing from family or friends.

 RENTAL CARS, GAS, & PRIVATELY OWNED VEHICLES

 - Funding for rental cars is typically not provided to students unless frequent travel is necessary as part of the project (e.g. prison visits) and public transportation is not available in the area.
 Please be sure to estimate/document the cost, explain the need, and provide the route if you were to take public transportation in the “Rental Car Expense” section of the funding application.
-Students should read the Harvard Rental Car Policy for help with estimating the cost of the car rental.
+Students should use the Harvard Rental Car rates that include insurance.
+Be sure your estimated cost includes taxes, insurance, and fees.

 - Students using their own car for travel to/from their placement may be eligible for a mileage reimbursement up to account for gas and wear and tear on the car.
 Please consult the current GSA mileage reimbursement rate to calculate the expense.
 Gas is an ineligible expense for students using their own vehicle.